896ma/epl-feed/README.md

 To update your feed's display data (name, avatar, description, etc.), just update the relevant variables and re-run the script.

-After successfully running the script, you will notice tahta your feed  is visible from within the app, as well as share it by embedding a link in a post (similar to a quote post).
+After successfully running the script, you will notice taht your feed  is visible from within the app, as well as share it by embedding a link in a post (similar to a quote post).

 ### Running the Server